CanCLID/ToJyutping/README.md

 > [!IMPORTANT]
 > - You cannot override pronunciations of Chinese characters by `extra_puncts`.
 Use `customize` for that purpose.
-> - If you want to override a built-in punctuation, you will need to specify all “variants” of it by yourselves.
+> - If you want to override a built-in punctuation, you will need to specify all “variants” of it by yourself.
 For example, `!`, `︕`, `﹗` and `！` should map to the same ID.

-If any of the values in `extra_puncts` are larger than 7, the `offset` parameter is automatically adjusted to shift onsets and rhymes (and tones if `tone_same_seq`) by one plus the largest value, but you may modify it based on your needs. **Read the instructions in the _[g2p Conversion Function](#grapheme-to-phoneme-conversion-function)_ section** before doing so.
+If any of the values in `extra_puncts` are greater than 7, the `offset` parameter is automatically adjusted to shift onsets and rhymes (and tones if `tone_same_seq`) by one plus the largest value, but you may modify it to suit your needs. **Read the instructions in the _[g2p Conversion Function](#grapheme-to-phoneme-conversion-function)_ section** before doing so.

-If you wish to use your own mapping for some reason, you may specify the `puncts_map` option:
+If you would like to use your own mapping for some reason, you may specify the `puncts_map` option:

 ```python
 >>> ToJyutping.g2p('咩話……你話上個月上堂學法文文法用咗 $50,000！？', puncts_map={'…': 2, '$': 3, '！': 4, '？': 5}, unknown_id=1)